 You don’t want to spend too much time choosing the right outfit when you’re only away for a weekend, but in the city, it’s natural to want to look put together.
 This is why you should pack tops and bottoms that suit regardless of the combination.

-Pick items in a neutral palette (such as navy, black, white and cream) that won’t clash, then pack them the small and slim medium cubes organised into tops and bottoms.
+Pick items in a neutral palette (such as navy, black, white and cream) that won’t clash, then pack them small and medium cubes organised into tops and bottoms.
 This way, you can grab something from each cube and know that you have a complete and cohesive outfit without needing to rummage or think too much!

 Just in Case